Grusinator/MetaDataApi/README.md

 inferring some sort of uniqueness score?

 or just comparing with all previously created objects, nobody with the same combination of objects and relations? its a new one then.

-## TODO:
-- [ ] implement logging and better error handling
-- [ ] compare metaobjects using word2vec or similar
-- [ ] make a data encoder that can model a full human (requires more data)
-- [x] Add image attribute type
-- [ ] make a front-end
-- [ ] write documentation
-- [ ] make tests of all services
-- [ ] refactor the ThirdpartyDataprovider to exclude api endpoints
-- [ ] Generate Attribute objects from metaclass instead
-- [ ] Add CI
-- [ ] Create Cron functionallity to fetch data each day
-- [ ] Create dev branch
-- [ ] Add support for endpoints that require an id of a parrent object
-- [ ] Find a good name
-- [ ] add a way to make lists in the database ("pointers" obj_rel)
-- [ ] add version to and deploy to heroku from deploy/master branch